Two pairs of high performance headphones facing off in a direct A/B comparison. May the most accurate sound win!

 Yes, they are heavier, by the numbers.
 And yes, the HD600 have got to be some of the most comfortable phones ever made.
 But the LCD-2 did not seem bad in any way in terms of weight or discomfort.
 You don't forget they're there, like you do with the HD600, but I never got distracted by that from listening.
 In a sense, the heft is part of the experience and it matches the sonic persona of the transducers.

 The LCD-2 also seem more warm (in terms of actual temperature of your ears), but again this is comparing them with the HD600 which are completely neutral in this regard.

 I've listened to a lot of music on the LCD-2 meanwhile.
 Mostly CD-quality lossless files, with the phones plugged into a very transparent, linear, very neutral DAC+amp stack - the EL DAC / EL Amp by JDS Labs.
 The phones, just the way they are, are great.
 But if you do a tone sweep to identify the peaks and throughs, and filter those out, they sound even better.

 This is the EQ curve I'm using now.
-The bump around 1.5 kHz is probably the bump on the Harman curve, and these phones apparently don't have it, which is perceived as a hole, so you have to add it in EQ.
+They need a tiny boost around 1.5 kHz.
 There are a couple other peaks that need to be tamed (show as holes on the graph), and then there's that deep resonance hole at 8 kHz which needs to be bolstered (shows on the graph as a peak, of course).